Wealth Club – Compelling investments for experienced investors

 Investment strategy

 Mercia has always focused on the regions.
-Its university partnerships and regional office network mean 78% of its existing EIS portfolio is based outside the capital.
+Its university partnerships and regional office network mean 78% of its EIS portfolio is based outside the capital.
 By targeting areas where investment is scarcer, Mercia believes it can access quality opportunities at competitive valuations.

-The fund looks for companies with modest capital requirements, clear opportunities to scale and multiple exit routes.
+The Knowledge-Intensive fund looks for companies with modest capital requirements, clear opportunities to scale and multiple exit routes.
 Companies often operate in specialist sectors and should have a disruptive technology targeting a large addressable market.

 Mercia’s wider business can provide private equity and debt funding, including from its own balance sheet.
-So, it can potentially support successful companies from seed through to later-stage growth – what Mercia calls this its “complete connected capital” solution.
+So, it can potentially support successful companies from seed through to later-stage growth – what Mercia calls its “complete connected capital” solution.
 Companies also have access to Mercia’s in-house support team which can help with talent management, corporate advisory, legal and research services.

 Portfolio

-Since 2013, Mercia’s EIS funds have invested £125.1 million in 148 companies.
+Since 2013, Mercia’s EIS funds have invested £139.1 million in over 150 companies.

 Example of previous failure